 Course Instructor and Teaching Assistant

-Philosophy and Areas of Interest
+Teaching Philosophy and Areas of Interest

 I endeavor to learn and research effective teaching strategies because I strive to achieve excellence in teaching.
 I aim to accommodate students’ diverse learning styles and to motivate them to connect with the course material.
 I use these strategies to a single end: to facilitate an effective, inclusive, equitable, and enjoyable learning experience for every student.
 My overall objective is to help students reach their goals and attain the desired learning outcomes.